SkylineCommunications/dataminer-docs/connector-help/connector_help/Telefonia por Cable S.A de C.V. Topology Aggregator.md

 ## How to use

-This driver is used to offload data retrieved from the DataMiner Aggregator to Elasticsearch storage.The Configuration page contains the following settings:
+This driver is used to offload data retrieved from the DataMiner Aggregator to Elasticsearch storage.
+The Configuration page contains the following settings:

 \- Network: These parameters are used to offload data to the Network Aggregated Table